BinaryAnalysisPlatform/bap/README.md

 ## Overview

-The Carnegie Mellon University Binary Analysis Platform (CMU BAP) is a suite of utilities and libraries that enables analysis of programs in the machine code representation.
-BAP supports x86, x86-64, ARM, MIPS, PowerPC and new architectures can be added as plugins.
-BAP includes various analyses, standard interpreter, microexecution interpreter, and symbolic executor.
-BAP features its own domain-specific language, [Primus Lisp][primus-lisp], that is used for implementing analyses, specifying verification conditions, modeling functions (writing stubs) and even interfacing with the SMT solver.
+The Carnegie Mellon University Binary Analysis Platform (CMU BAP) is a suite of utilities and libraries that enables analysis of binary programs.
+BAP supports x86, x86-64, ARM, MIPS, PowerPC and new architectures can be added using plugins.
+BAP includes various analyses, standard interpreter, microexecution interpreter, and a symbolic executor.
+BAP features its own domain-specific language, [Primus Lisp][primus-lisp], that is used for implementing analyses, specifying verification conditions, modeling functions (writing stubs), and even interfacing with the SMT solver.
 The [toolkit][toolkit] repository includes various examples of program analysis tools that could be implemented with BAP and can be used as the starting point (in addition to the [tutorial][bap-tutorial]) for implementing custom analyses.
 BAP can be used as a framework with a single [bap][demo] utility that is [extended with plugins][extending] or it can be used as a library [embedded][embedding] in a user application, which could be written in OCaml or, in any other language, using [C bindings][bap-bindings].
 We also provide some [minimal support for Python][bap-python] to make it easier to start learning BAP.

-BAP is developed in [CMU, Cylab](https://www.cylab.cmu.edu/) and is sponsored by grants from the United States Department of Defense, Siemens, Boeing, ForAllSecure, and the Korea government, see [sponsors](#Sponsors) for more information.
+BAP was developed in [CMU, Cylab](https://www.cylab.cmu.edu/) and is sponsored by grants from the United States Department of Defense, Siemens, Boeing, ForAllSecure, and the Korea government, see [sponsors](#Sponsors) for more information.
 BAP is used in various institutions and serves as a backbone for many interesting projects, some are highlighted below:
 *   [The CGC winner][cgc] [ForAllSecure Mayhem][mayhem]
 *   [Draper's Laboratory CBAT Tools][cbat]
 *   [Fraunhofer FKIE CWE Checker][cwe-checker]